 The causes of radioactive elements can be the rocks or soil that the water passes through as well as industrial waste.
 Some examples of radiological contaminants are plutonium, uranium, and cesium.
 All types of radiological contamination increase the risk of cancers.

 How to get rid of contaminants in your water

 Now that you have looked at the different types of contaminants that can be present in your water it can seem a bit scary to consider what you are drinking.
 However, as mentioned, tap water is treated and cleaned before you receive it in your home.
 Although that reduces the chances of many of these contaminants ending up in our glass of water, there are still contaminants that make it through.
 An example of this is the high levels of chlorine which often go undetected.

 Additionally, unexpected issues can occur that can go unnoticed for long periods of time, due to a lack of visible signs or issues.
 Leaks, accidents, and corrosion of pipes and systems can occur causing the contamination of water.
 It is better to be prepared to deal with any contamination as opposed to waiting for the municipal government to discover and deal with any issues.

 So how can you get rid of contaminants in your water?
 One of the best ways to get rid of unwanted contaminants in your water is to invest in a water filter.
-Water filters work to remove contaminants from the tap water that is supplied to your homes to ensure you have safe and clean water to drink.
+Although there are small time fixes and DIYs to make your water taste better, water filters work to remove contaminants from the tap water that is supplied to your homes to ensure you have safe and clean water to drink.

 Although there are many different types of water filters available these days, one of the best systems to consider for your home is a RO (reverse osmosis) water filter.
 RO water filters are effective against not only organic and biological contaminants but also inorganic contaminants as compared to other water filter types.